ethereum/go-ethereum/docs/index.md

 First, make sure you have sufficient [hardware](/docs/getting-started/hardware-requirements), then [download](/downloads) and [install](/docs/getting-started/installing-geth) Geth.
 Make sure you are familiar with the [security considerations](/docs/fundamentals/security) and have your firewall set up.

 If you are just starting out with Geth, head to the [Getting started](/docs/getting-started/) page.
-That page guides a new user through some basic functions of Geth such as creating and securing accounts and making a transaction using Geth's built-in account tools.
+That page guides new users through some basic functions of Geth such as creating and securing accounts and making a transaction.

-A more secure but slightly more advanced setup is to use an external signer instead of Geth's built-in account manager.
-We have a [getting started](/docs/getting-started/getting-started-with-clef) guide for that too.

 Then, it is recommended to read the material in the [Fundamentals](/docs/fundamentals) section - these pages will help build a foundational understanding of how Geth works from a user perspective and under the hood.